fortinet-fortisoar/solution-pack-fortimanager-ztp-framework/docs/example1.md

 ## Provisioning Example Flow

-In this example we will perform the following provisioning steps on 4x FortiGates that are in FortiManager and Unauthorized.
+In this example we will perform the following provisioning steps on 4x FortiGates that are in FortiManager and Unauthorized using one manual step to kick everythinf off.
+This manual step can be done automaticaly by changing the first ZTP Profile to `auto assign mode`.

   1) Authorize the FortiGates for management.
   2) Create a pre provisioning device report.